 Syllable segmentation involves breaking words down into individual syllables to make them easier for the child to pronounce.

-• Visual Cues: Using visual aids, such as drawing boxes for each syllable, can help the child visually and physically break the word into its parts.
+- Visual Cues: Using visual aids can help the child.
+For example, drawing boxes for each syllable allows them to visually and physically break the word into its parts.

 3. Syllable Repetition and Expansion